HolidayOugi/Sma5hMusic-Extra/README.md

 * Fixed song list not refreshing when a filter was active.
 * Fixed backups creating duplicates of the metadata JSON.
 * Fixed Playlist and Sound Test views not updating if a song was hidden.
+* Fixed Change File sometimes causing the song not to play.

 ## FAQ